Dr Jessica Harris

 Biography

-Jessica Harris is an applied Statistician with a particuar interest in routinely-collected healthcare data and the use of these within clinical research studies, increasing efficiency of data collection.
-Jessica has a BSc in Mathematical Statistics (Liverpool), an MSc in Medical Statistics (LSHTM) a postgraduate diploma in Epidemiology (McGill University, Montreal, Canada) and a PhD (Imperial College, London) in the epidemiology of idiopathic fibrosing alvelolits, a life-limiting lung condition of unknown aetology.
+Jessica Harris is an applied Statistician with a particular interest in routinely-collected healthcare data and the use of these within clinical research studies, increasing efficiency of data collection.
+Jessica has a BSc in Mathematical Statistics (Liverpool), an MSc in Medical Statistics (LSHTM) a postgraduate diploma in Epidemiology (McGill University, Montreal, Canada) and a PhD (Imperial College, London) in the epidemiology of idiopathic fibrosing alveolitis, a life-limiting lung condition of unknown aetiology.

-Jessica is heavily involved in postgraduate teaching within several MSc programmes within the University of Bristol's medical school, delivering sessions on research methods, clinical trials and statistics.
+Jessica is involved in postgraduate teaching within several MSc programmes within the University of Bristol's Medical School, delivering sessions on research methods, clinical trials and statistics.
+Jessica also holds key student support roles, being a Senior Tutor for the Medical School (PGT and Intercalation students) and Professional Mentor Lead for the MBChB programme.

-Jessica is heavily involved in postgraduate teaching within several MSc programmes within the University of Bristol's medical school, delivering sessions on research methods, clinical trials and statistics.
+Jessica is involved in postgraduate teaching within several MSc programmes within the University of Bristol's Medical School, delivering sessions on research methods, clinical trials and statistics.
+Jessica also holds key student support roles, being a Senior Tutor for the Medical School (PGT and Intercalation students) and Professional Mentor Lead for the MBChB programme.

 Publications